aaronstevenwhite/CHILDESPy/README.md

 python setup.py install
 ```

-Please note that this package is under active development and will undergo possibly major changes within version.
+Please note that this package is under active development and will undergo possibly major changes.